mjg211/ph2rand/cran-comments.md

 * local Windows 10 install, R 4.0.4
 * local OS X install, R 4.0.3
 * R-hub Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+* win-builder, R-devel

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+There was no NOTEs on win-builder.

 There was 1 NOTE on local OS X and Windows Server 2008 R2 SP1: